jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 ``'matter'`` really means ``'baryons + cold dark matter'``.

 .. tip::
    When performing simulaitons in a cosmology without massless neutrinos, specifying ``'photons + massless neutrinos'`` as the species of a component will produce an error.
 However, specfying ``'radiation'`` is always safe, as this dynamically maps to the set of all radiation species present in the current cosmology, whatever this may be.
-Similarly, ``'matter'`` is safe to use even in a cosmology without
+Similarly, ``'matter'`` is safe to use even in a cosmology without e.g. cold dark matter.